 4.Check the pressure on your tires.

 Checking the tire pressure is one of the simplest things you can do to have the best results.
 And surprisingly, most people overlook this both on their bikes and car.
 Paying attention to keeping the proper level of air pressure in your tires accomplishes many things, including:

 • Makes pedaling easier

 • And it makes it much less likely that you will get a flat.

-Simply look for the recommended air pressure for your bikes tires.
+Simply look for the recommended air pressure for your bike’s tires.
 It will be printed on the sidewall of the tire in both English and/or metric units.
-When you know what that number is, inflate the tire, check the air pressure as you pump go to ensure that you’re on target.
-You’ll need a tire gauge, either built into your pump or else separate gauge to measure air pressure of the tires.
+When you know what that number is, inflate the tire, and check the air pressure as you pump go to ensure that you’re on target.
+You’ll need a tire gauge, either built into your pump or a separate gauge, to measure the tires’ air pressure.
 Be sure to check the pressure frequently as you pump up the tire so that you do not overinflate your tire.
-See video for more information.
+See this video for more information.

 Also, take a quick moment to check your tires for proper inflation before each ride and add more air if needed.
 It is not uncommon for tires to gradually lose air over several days, even without having a flat that needs to be replaced.
 Taking just this simple and easy step will prove to be a valuable one to you in the long run.